As a Catholic Sixth Form College we strive to be a centre of educational excellence for the community built on faith, respect and trust.

 Chaplaincy is a place where I feel comfortable and safe.
 I help raise money for charity and come up with fun ways for students to get involved.

-Chaplaincy allows us to be more involved in college life and the community.
+Chaplaincy allows us to be more involved in College life and the community.

 I value chaplaincy because it is a calm and safe space filled with supportive people.